c2lang/c2compiler/README.md

     - OR AND NOT in condition
     - () to indicate order
 - in a skipFeatures part, still check syntax? -> no

-## SourceManager
-- close files after use (need indication)
-- clear files up to certain index (all except recipe + build-file before each target)

 ## Parser
 - TEST many unterminated things (unexpected EOF)